maelfabien/Multimodal-Emotion-Recognition/Video/README.md

 # Facial Emotion Recognition

-This section is dedicated to Facial Emotion Recognition.
-The aim is to provide an emotion analysis based on a user's face.
-The video stream we typically be captured by a webcam in the final model.
+The aim of this section is to explore facial emotion recognition techniques from a live webcam video stream.

+The data set used for training is the Kaggle FER2013 emotion recognition data set : https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge/data

 ## Files